astropy/SPISEA/docs/make_isochrone.rst

 :ref:`evo_models`, and :ref:`ext_law`.

 If the IsochronePhot sub-class is used then synthetic photometry will be produced.
 The :ref:`filters` are defined as additional inputs.
+The output photometry is in terms of vega mags, but the user can also calculate the required conversion to AB mags or ST mags using the functions in :ref:`phot_conversions`

 An example of making an IsochronePhot object::